senzing-factory/dockerhub-util/README.md

       chmod +x ${SENZING_DOWNLOAD_FILE}
       ```

-1. :thinking: **Alternative:** The entire git repository can be downloaded by following instructions at
+1. :thinking: **Alternative:** The entire Git repository can be downloaded by following instructions at [Clone repository]
-   [Clone repository]

 ### Run command